 - It’s a lot of steps, mind you

-- €5 for adults (or buy the all-inclusive Stephansdom ticket on site)
+- €5 for adults (or buy, for example, the all-inclusive museum plus Stephansdom ticket*)

 Rather unhelpfully, those medieval builders didn’t bother installing lifts in their constructions.
 It’s 343 steps and 67m up to the “top” (it’s not actually the very top) of the South Tower, steps that wind mercilessly up a dusky, narrow staircase.